mendix/docs/content/studio-how-to/pages-how-to-attach-files.md

 Congratulations!
 You have configured the form that allows IT administrators to attach files and displays these files in the list.

 [Preview your app](/studio/publishing-app) to test how the file uploading and downloading works.
-You can also configure a button to attach images instead of images.
-For more information on files, see [How to Enable End-Users to Attach Images](pages-how-to-attach-images).
+You can also configure a button to attach images instead of files.
+For more information, see [How to Enable End-Users to Attach Images](pages-how-to-attach-images).